Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Fukumi," ranked by the total number of "Good!" votes.

-Offering - To offer drinks and meat to the gods during festivals.
+Sacred Offering - Wine and meat offered to gods during festivals.

 Resent, Bitter - To feel resentment or bitterness towards something.